 It may be a good idea to use a piece of scrap tin for practice to help you get a good idea of what you want it to look like.
 Or, just let it happen!
 Wheee!

 Paint the First Layer

 Paint over each layer for a richer color.

-First I smeared some brown paint unevenly on top of the white primer.
+First I ragged on some brown paint unevenly on top of the white primer.

 I used a rag to apply the paint for a smudgy look